captainrobbo/wikijstest/home.md

 **Tab Number 12:** Upload Excel - If you want to upload results after the competition, just for record and reference then you can use this function.
 Click on the tab and follow the instructions provided.
 Contact *support@opentrack.run* if you have any issues.

-**Tab Number 13:** Upload Json - Similar to Tab 12, this allows you to upload results but in the standard Json format.
+**Tab Number 13:** [Upload Json](/manuals/api) - Similar to Tab 12, this allows you to upload results but in the standard JSON format.
 Contact *support@opentrack.run* if you have any issues.

 **Tab Number 14:** Feed / Announcing - This is used as a place for Race Directors, Organisers, Officials, etc., to mark messages and announcements.
 It is essentially instead of emailing each other during whilst a meeting is taking place.
 Simply type the message and click *Submit* and it will store in a feed with the message, date & time.